Some University Of The Sciences Students Outraged After Learning Birth Control Will Be No Longer Offered At Campus Health Center

 She also received a second email stating they will receive services up to June 1.

-“There was no student consensus, there was no asking students what they needed or how the transition would be made easier on them, nothing,” Pulliam said.READ MORE: Mother Charged After Shooting Her 2 Boys; Children Not Expected To Survive, Bucks County DA Says
+“There was no student consensus, there was no asking students what they needed or how the transition would be made easier on them, nothing,” Pulliam said.READ MORE: WATCH LIVE: NJ Gov. Murphy To Deliver Remarks After Report Of Draft Opinion Suggests SCOTUS May Overturn Roe V. Wade

 Eyewitness News reached out to Saint Joseph’s University.
 In a statement, the school says, “Saint Joseph’s Student Health Centers operate as a supplement to, and not a replacement for, a student’s relationship with their healthcare provider.
 Family planning, birth control and prescriptions are personal and private conversations between the student and their provider.”